You can choose how often you want to enter your password when you buy items (including in-app purchases) from the App Store and iTunes Store:

 If you don't want to enter a password when you download free items, follow the steps below and turn off password protection for free items.

-Require a password on your iPhone, iPad, or iPod touch
+Require a password on your iPhone or iPad

 - Open the Settings app.